top of page

 • Examples: Hiring an architecture to provide architectural documents for an upcoming rehabilitation project or hiring a historic preservationist to conduct historical research on your site.

-• Programming & Interpretation ($5,000 - $20,000): Grants for the creation of educational programs, workshops, and interpretive materials that deepen public understanding and appreciation of Latinx heritage and history.
+• Programming & Interpretation ($5,000 - $20,000): Grants for the creation and presentation of educational programs, workshops, and interpretive materials that deepen public understanding and appreciation of Latinx heritage and history.

 • Examples: A local history exhibit; online/digital resources or archives; oral history projects; educational workshops.